 All undergraduate schools and departments are taking part in the open days and will be hosting a number of talks, displays and interactive demonstrations.

-Subject talks will give future students an insight into the wide variety of courses on offer at the University, including 'Freakonomics - or learning to think like an economist', and 'Studying Innovation at Bristol - and finding out how to change the world' and the 'Big Ideas in Science' series.
+Subject talks will give future students an insight into the wide variety of courses on offer at the University, including its new undergraduate education courses, 'Studying Innovation at Bristol - how to change the world' and the 'Big Ideas in Science' series.

 General information sessions relating to aspects of university life, such as student finance and study and work abroad opportunities will be held in the Open Day Exhibition in the Wills Memorial Building, along with specific sessions for parents and carers, teachers, careers advisors and mature students.

 Visitors will have the opportunity to view a selection of student residences in the city centre, Clifton and Stoke Bishop, with a free shuttle bus service running throughout the day between the main University campus and Stoke Bishop.